bakeiro/Light-PHP-documentation/src/overview/Configuration.md

 ### config_data.php
 This file defines the global variables that will be used later in the framework, examples are

-- enable debug console
+- Enable/disable debug console
-- email credentials
+- Email credentials
-- database credentials...)
+- Database credentials
 - Other settings

 ### php_settings